 This option provides a two-way cycle lane on one side of the road.
+This option was not recommended - see full report for details.

 2.11 Option 11: Two-way Off-road Cycle Path

 This option provides a two-way cycle path on one side of the road.